 The Ria Formosa Natural Park is a protected area in the Southern coast of Portugal that covers over than 18,000 hectares and is extended by 60 km in a sand-dune island system, creating unique conditions for wildlife, especially for waterbirds.

-This protected area is included in the RAMSAR Convention, Nature 2000 network, and has been declared an Important Bird Area by Birdlife International.
+This hotspot for birdwatching is a protected area is included in the RAMSAR Convention, Nature 2000 network, and has been declared an Important Bird Area by Birdlife International.
 Besides, the more than 200 bird species regularly found, this area is crucial for hundreds of species of molluscs, and dozens of amphibians and reptiles, including the endangered and most wanted Chameleon.